loki371/Coursera_Capstone/README.md

 # Coursera_Capstone
-This is used for IBM_DataScience Course on Coursera
+This notebook is mainly used for the capstone project - IBM_DataScience Course on Coursera.